Candace Owens: Legal issues

+Kimberly Klacik lawsuit

-During an Instagram livestream on June 22, 2021, Owens made accusations about former Republican congressional candidate Kimberly Klacik, accusing her of money laundering, tax fraud, illegal drug use, and misusing campaign funds.
+During an Instagram livestream on June 22, 2021, Owens accused former Republican congressional candidate Kimberly Klacik of money laundering, tax fraud, illegal drug use, and misusing campaign funds.
 Owens also said that Klacik is a "madame" who recruits strippers for a strip club owned by her husband.
 Owens said she found out about this after talking with a woman who claimed to have worked as a stripper at Klacik's strip club.

 Klacik denied the allegations and repeatedly asked for Owens to take down the video, which she refused to do.
 In July, Klacik filed a lawsuit against Owens seeking $20 million for defamation and claiming that the allegations have resulted in Klacik losing political support from donors, being removed from public events, a book deal cancellation, and harassment of Klacik and her family.
 In a statement, Jacob S. Frenkel, Klacik's attorney, said: "The defendant chose to use her huge social media platform to attack a respected Baltimore political figure" and that "We are using the proper forum — the power of the courts — to respond."
-The suit was dismissed with prejudice in December 2022.
+The suit was dismissed with prejudice in December 2022 and Klacik had to pay Owens $115,000.

+Macron lawsuit

+On July 23, 2025, French President Emmanuel Macron and First Lady Brigitte Macron sued Owens and her limited liability company for numerous counts of defamation and false light in Delaware state court because Owens had been publicly claiming, since March 2024, that First Lady of France Brigitte Macron was a biological man named Jean-Michel Trogneux.
+In an interview with Tucker Carlson published August 1, 2025, Owens said she had received a phone call from President Donald Trump the preceding February, and that he had asked her to stop speaking on the topic.

+The Macrons are suing for punitive damages and have made claims that the couple has suffered "substantial economic damages" such as the loss of business opportunities.
+"This has become so widespread in the United States that we had to react," Macron said in French.
+Owens has told listeners she will "stake her entire professional reputation on this" and "On behalf of the entire world, I will see you in court."

+On September 18, 2025, the Macrons' lawyer said that they would be providing "photographic evidence" that Brigitte is in fact a woman.